Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-The Disadvantaged Communities Single-Family Affordable Solar Homes (DAC-SASH) Program is a California state initiative designed to make solar energy accessible to low-income homeowners in disadvantaged communities.
-This program provides substantial upfront incentives of up to $3 per watt to help offset the cost of installing a solar energy system, making clean energy more affordable for families who might otherwise be unable to participate in California’s clean energy transition.
+The Disadvantaged Communities Single-Family Affordable Solar Homes (DAC-SASH) Program is a California state initiative designed to make solar energy more accessible to low-income homeowners in disadvantaged communities.
+This program provides upfront cash incentives to help offset the cost of installing a solar energy system, making clean energy more affordable for families who might otherwise struggle to afford it.

 Ready to start saving with solar?